-WorldShare Management Services is an integrated suite of cloud-based library management and discovery applications, offering librarians a comprehensive and cost-effective way to manage library workflows efficiently, and improve access to library collections and services.
+WorldShare Management Services is a cloud-based library services platform.
+As an integrated suite of library management and discovery applications, it offers librarians a comprehensive and cost-effective way to manage workflows efficiently, and improve access to collections and services.

 WorldShare Interlibrary Loan: Integrated discovery and delivery of electronic, digital and print materials within a single interface.

 WorldShare Acquisitions: Unified selection and acquisition management for all physical and electronic resources.